๐ŸŒฐ Ohio Eviction Notice Laws

 Bailiff/Sheriff Executes Writ

-The bailiff or sheriff serves the writ and, if the tenant hasn’t vacated, physically removes them and their belongings from the property.
+The bailiff or sheriff serves the writ and, if the tenant hasn’t vacated, physically removes them.
 Coordinate with the bailiff’s office on scheduling.

 ๐Ÿ“„ Get Free Ohio Eviction Complaint Form